I'd Still Say Yes

-"I'd Still Say Yes" is a hit single recorded by Klymaxx for the Constellation/MCA label.
+"I'd Still Say Yes" is a song recorded by Klymaxx for the Constellation/MCA label.
 Written by Kenneth "Babyface" Edmonds, Greg Scelsa, and Joyce "Fenderella" Irby, and produced by Fenderella, it was released as the third single from their fifth album, Klymaxx, helping it reach gold status.
 The song featured backing vocals by R&B singer Howard Hewett.
-Reaching its peak at number 7 on Billboard's Black Singles chart, and number 18 on the Billboard Hot 100, it was the group's last Hot 100 entry.
+Reaching its peak at number 7 on Billboards Black Singles chart, and number 18 on the Billboard Hot 100, it was the group's last Hot 100 entry.
 "I'd Still Say Yes" also went to number eight on the Billboard Adult Contemporary chart.
+In Canada, it reached No. 50.